qrman/qrman.github.io/_posts/2017-02-09-pipeline-pattern-plumber-quest.markdown

 ### Mario Bros Dilemma ###

-But first, some inspiration for writing simple program.
+Let's start with some inspiration for writing a simple program.
 Mario, well known plumber is looking for princess.
 Most of the time, the only clue he gets is:

 > Thank You Mario!